 Christophe Gevers Wall Lamps

-Materials: Polished and lacquered brass.
-White painted inside.
-Iron wall mounts, Bakelite sockets.
+Materials: Polished and lacquered rectangular brass lampshade made of 2 square parts.
+White painted in the inside.
+Iron wall mounts.
+2 Bakelite E14 sockets.

 Height: 18 cm / 7.08”